gmarmstrong/weatherapi-gateway/README.md

   - localhost:80 gives 200 OK with message `All OK`
   - localhost:80/v1/current.json gives `{"error":{"code":1002,"message":"API key is invalid or not provided."}}`
     - Makes sense, since we haven't provided an API key yet
+- We can begin by passing the API key as an environment variable through Docker's ENV instruction